2024–25 Boise State Broncos women's basketball team

-The 2024–25 Boise State Broncos women's basketball team represents Boise State University during the 2024–25 NCAA Division I women's basketball season.
-The Broncos, led by 20th-year head coach Gordy Presnell, play their home games at ExtraMile Arena in Boise, Idaho, as members of the Mountain West Conference.
+The 2024–25 Boise State Broncos women's basketball team represented Boise State University during the 2024–25 NCAA Division I women's basketball season.
+The Broncos, led by 20th-year head coach Gordy Presnell, played their home games at ExtraMile Arena in Boise, Idaho, as members of the Mountain West Conference.

 Previous season

 The Broncos finished the 2023–24 season 21–14, 10–8 in Mountain West play to finish in a four-way tie for fourth place.
 They lost in the semifinals of the Mountain West tournament to San Diego State.
 They received an at-large bid into the WNIT, where they would be defeated by Montana in the first round.